Santry: Swiss Cottages

-The Swiss Cottages that are still associated in memory with Santry are largely no longer extant.
-The cottages were built in 1840 by Lady Domville who, after a visit to Switzerland, decided to build 11 Swiss-style cottages for the farm workers and estate staff.
-Unfortunately, 10 of the 11 cottages were demolished due to their dilapidation.
+A number of Swiss Cottages, still sometimes associated in memory with Santry, are largely no longer extant.
+The cottages were built in 1840 by Lady Domville who, after a visit to Switzerland, decided to build eleven Swiss-style cottages for the farm workers and estate staff.
+Ten of the eleven cottages were later demolished due to their dilapidation.
 While the last remaining cottage still stands in Santry, it is not in its original conception and the building was adapted into an office block in 1984 and today houses a pharmacy.
 Morton Stadium now stands on the site of what were the gardens at the rear of the house.
-The only contemporary reminder of the Swiss Cottages is found in the name of a local pub, ‘The Swiss Cottage’.

-In 2019 The Swiss Cottage pub was demolished, and work commenced on a new apartment complex on the site.
+The only contemporary reminder of the Swiss Cottages is found in the name of a local pub, 'The Swiss Cottage'.
+This pub was demolished in 2019, and work commenced on a new apartment complex on the site.

+Santry-Ballymun Charter School (Santry Lodge)

+Originally built as a mill c.
+1700, on the Santry River to the northwest of Santry Demesne, the Santry Charter School was established in 1744 by the Incorporated Society for Promoting English Protestant Schools in Ireland.
+Supported by Dublin Corporation, it was built on land sourced from Luke Gardiner, with a house provided by Archbishop Hugh Boulter.
+The school closed in 1840, and the building was renamed 'Santry Lodge'.

 Housing

-Much of modern Santry is made up of numerous housing estates, which are a mixture of private and social housing, with most estates being made up of the former.
-True to the area's roots, many of their names start with 'Shan', such as Shanliss, Shanowen, Shanglas, Shanboley, Shanvarna and Shangan (the latter having been encroached upon by the growing area of neighbouring Ballymun during its redevelopment).
-There are also estates such as Magenta, Lorcan, as well as more recent developments such as Aulden Grange, Woodlawn, Oak, Larkhill, Knightswood and the extensive apartment complexes of Northwood.
+Much of modern Santry is made up of housing estates, which are a mixture of private and social housing, with most estates being made up of the former.
+Reflecting the area's roots, many of their names start with 'Shan', such as Shanliss, Shanowen, Shanglas, Shanboley, Shanvarna and Shangan (the latter having been encroached upon by the growing area of neighbouring Ballymun during its redevelopment).
+There are also estates such as Magenta, Lorcan, as well as developments such as Aulden Grange, Woodlawn, Oak, Larkhill, Knightswood and the apartment complexes of Northwood.

 Larkhill

 Dublin Corporation Housing Scheme

-By 1930, Dublin had experienced the capital of the newly independent state for roughly a decade.
-The citizens housing council released two reports in the 1930s that demonstrated the extent of the issue and Dublin corporation were aware that the slums weren’t being cleared as rapidly as they wished.
-In 1938, Dr Hernon, the city manager, disclosed a five year plan that would result in an additional 12,000 dwellings built at a cost of about £7.5m.
-This was said be roughly half of what had been suggested by the citizens housing council but it was believed that it was an enthusiastic target.
+In the 1930s, the citizens housing council released two reports that demonstrated the extent of housing issues within the capital, and Dublin Corporation were aware that Dublin's slums were not being cleared as rapidly as they wished.
+In 1938, Dr Hernon, the city manager, disclosed a five-year plan that would result in an additional 12,000 dwellings built at a cost of about £7.5m.
+This was said to be roughly half of what had been suggested by the citizens housing council but it was believed that it was an enthusiastic target.
 The corporation came to the conclusion that 17,000 families needed to be relocated.
-The foundation of the five year plan was the assumption that, 12,000 dwellings was the maximum that could be accomplished with the resources available, and in the city managers judgment, it was impractical to commit to committing to 5,000 dwellings each year as indicated by the citizens housing council.
+The foundation of the five-year plan was the assumption that 12,000 dwellings was the maximum that could be accomplished with the resources available, and in the city manager's judgment, it was impractical to commit to committing to 5,000 dwellings each year as indicated by the citizens housing council.